 Tootsie Roll Industries: What’s Happening?

 Americans are eating much less sugar in an effort to be more health conscious, which is eating into candy sales in general — and Tootsie Rolls in particular.
 The company saw stagnant sales turn to declining sales in 2016 and 2017.
+In 2018, second quarter net sales increased a meager 1 percent from 2017.

 Richard W. Sears moved his fledgling watch company to Chicago in 1887, where he joined forces with Alvah C. Roebuck.
 They launched a mail-order business that grew into a massive department store empire, which remained the largest retailer in America from the end of World War II until Kmart surpassed it in the 1980s.
 In 2004, the companies merged.